 What is a Bulletin?

 The College of Arts and Sciences Bulletin is a resource and roadmap that provides students with the information they need to make the most of their undergraduate education and to graduate from the College in a timely manner with a broad-based liberal arts degree.
 It is the official source of information regarding degree requirements, rules and regulations, programs of study, courses, and opportunities within and outside of individual departments and programs.
 Students pursuing degrees in other schools on the Bloomington campus should consult the IU Bloomington Bulletins website to find the appropriate bulletin that covers their degree program.
-Students will also find much useful information listed on the College website and the websites of individual departments and programs.
+Students will also find much useful information listed on the College website and the websites of individual schools, departments, and programs.

-Which Bulletin or Supplement Should You Use?
+Which Bulletin Should You Use?